ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Transparent Statements {#Receipt}

-The client (which is not necessarily the Issuer) that registers a Signed Statement and receives a Receipt can produce a Transparent Statement by adding the Receipt to the Unprotected header of the Signed Statement.
+The client (which is not necessarily the Issuer) that registers a Signed Statement and receives a Receipt can produce a Transparent Statement by adding the Receipt to the Unprotected Header of the Signed Statement.

 When a Signed Statement is registered by a Transparency Service a Receipt becomes available.
 When a Receipt is included in a Signed Statement a Transparent Statement is produced.